openqasm/openqasm/source/language/openpulse.rst

 Waveforms
 ---------

-Waveforms are of type ``waveform`` and can either be:

-- An array of complex samples (note this syntax is still under [active development](https://github.com/Qiskit/openqasm/pull/301) and is subject to change.) which define the points for the waveform envelope
-- An abstract mathematical function representing a waveform.
-This will later be materialized into a list of complex samples, either by the compiler or the hardware using the parameters provided to the ``extern`` declared waveform template.

-A value of type ``waveform`` may be defined either by explicitly constructing the complex samples or by calling one of the waveform template functions provided by the target device.
+OpenPulse introduces a new type, ``waveform``.
+Within the language itself, waveforms are somewhat opaque object.
+They may be constructed and used as arguments for operators which accept waveforms (e.g. the ``play`` instruction below).

+Ultimately, waveforms are realized as a sequence of samples which define the points of the waveform envelope.
+We adopt a uniform convention that waveforms are defined via waveform constructors, which are ``extern`` functions of two varieties:
+- Parametric waveform constructors take a fixed number of arguments and represent an abstract mathematical function, such as a ``gaussian``.
+- Arbitrary waveform constructors take a variable number of arguments, representing explicit sample values.
+Note that while OpenQASM does not currently allow for user-defined variadic functions, implementors may explicitly handle arbitrary waveform constructors in a compiler.

-Note that each of these extern functions takes a type ``duration`` as an argument, since waveforms must have a definite duration.
+The precise set of waveform constructors, including the details of their naming and arguments, is implementation-specific.
+Note that parametric waveform constructors typically take a type ``duration`` as an argument, since waveforms must have a definite duration.
 Using the hardware dependent ``dt`` unit is recommended for this duration, since otherwise the compiler may need to down-sample a higher precision waveform to physically realize it.
+For arbitrary waveform constructors, implementors may wish to allow for complex sample values.
+This syntax is still under [active development](https://github.com/Qiskit/openqasm/pull/301) and is subject to change.
+The duration of an arbitrary waveform may depend on implementation-specific details, in addition to the explicit arguments provided.

 Like other extern functions, ``extern waveform`` functions will be compiled.
-But for static waveforms, the optimizing compiler should decide to execute this at compile time and load the waveform into memory once.
-For dynamic waveforms, the compiler just compiles and links this, to be executed at runtime.
-We provide the ``waveform`` type in addition to the complex list of samples to provide more context to compilers and hardware.
-For example, some hardware pulse generators may have optimized implementations of common pulse shapes like gaussians.
+For static waveforms, an optimizing compiler may decide to execute this at compile time and load the waveform into memory once.
+For dynamic waveforms, a compiler may compile and link the call, to be executed at runtime.
+Some hardware pulse generators may have optimized implementations of common pulse shapes like gaussians.
 Providing structured gaussian parameters instead of the materialized list of complex samples provides optimization opportunities that wouldn't be available otherwise.

 .. code-block:: openpulse
    :force:

-   // arbitrary complex samples
-   waveform arb_waveform = [1+0im, 0+1im, 1/sqrt(2)+1/sqrt(2)im];
+   // arbitrary complex samples using the arb constructor waveform arb_waveform = arb(1+0im, 0+1im, 1/sqrt(2)+1/sqrt(2)im);

    // amp is waveform amplitude at center
    // d is the overall duration of the waveform